-Enclosed is a list of environmental consultants and some important tips on selecting a consultant.
-If you are eligible for Wisconsin's PECFA program (see end of letter) you will need to compare at least three consultants' proposals before hiring a consultant.
-Consultants and laboratories working in the PECFA program are required to carry errors and omissions insurance to help protect you against unsuitable work.
+I have enclosed a list of environmental consultants and some important tips on selecting one.
+If you are eligible for Wisconsins' PECFA program (see end of letter), you will need to compare at least three consultant's proposals before making your selection.
 Also enclosed are materials on controlling costs, understanding the cleanup process, and choosing a site cleanup method.
-This information has been prepared to help you understand your responsibilities and what your environmental consultant needs to do.
 Please read this information carefully.